akohlmey/lammps/doc/src/Build_settings.rst

       .. code-block:: bash

          -D WITH_JPEG=value      # yes or no
-                                 # default = yes if CMake finds JPEG files, else no
+                                 # default = yes
          -D WITH_PNG=value       # yes or no
-                                 # default = yes if CMake finds PNG and ZLIB files, else no
+                                 # default = yes
          -D WITH_FFMPEG=value    # yes or no
                                  # default = yes if CMake can find ffmpeg, else no

       Usually these settings are all that is needed.
-If CMake cannot find the graphics header, library, executable files, you can set these variables:
+If those libraries or executables are installed but CMake cannot find the graphics header, library, or executable files, you can set these variables accordingly:

       .. code-block:: bash